Judicial winding-up of a business

 The simplified judicial winding-up shall be closed at the latest within 6 months after the opening of the simplified bankruptcy procedure.

-However, the proceedings have been closed within 1 year when the 2 conditions are met:
+However, the proceedings have been closed within one year when the 2 conditions are met:

-• The company employs more than 1 employee
+• The company employs more than one employee

 • Duty-free turnover is greater than €300,000